VikrantKumar00/Data_Engineering_Bootcamp/Python_Fundamentals/README.md

 **Conceptual Exercise 1.1.1 Notes:**
 * My flowchart for "making a cup of coffee" included steps like: START -> Boil Water -> Add Coffee -> Add Sugar (decision if needed) -> Stir -> END.

+## Day 2

+Learned print and print(f"") uses

+## Day 3:

+------ Exercise Question ------

+Question: What will be the output of print(5 / 2) and print(5 // 2)?
+Explain the difference.